Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 Then, we try to find the UTxO that contains the NFT.
 If we found the game and now we want to make our move, so invoke the play redeemer.

 - The token is the NFT
 - ```v``` is the value that we must put in the new output.
 Remember if we do the play transaction, we must consume the existing UTxO and while producing one at the same address.
 Therefore, the old one should contain the stake that the first player put in.
-Now we must add our own stake and keep the NFT in there.
-X is a local variable here to, the stake in lovelace.
+Now we must add our own stake and keep the NFT in there. ```x``` is a local variable here to, the stake in lovelace.
 So we must put twice the stake and the NFT in the output.
 - ```c``` is our choice

 Let's look at the constraints first: